Success! Two APRN Priority Bills on way to Governor's Desk

 SB 78 filed in Senate.
 DONE.
 SB 78, Jan.
 6, 2021.

 Be assigned to a Senate Committee.
-EXPECTED Feb.
-2, 2021
+DONE.
+Assigned to Senate License and Occupations Committee, Feb 5, 2021

-Be heard and voted favorably out of House Committee.
+SB 166 Heard and voted favorably out of House Committee.
+DONE

 Be heard and voted favorably out of full House.